Samreen-Mahagami/emoverse-ai/README.md

 ## 🤝 Contributing

-This is a hackathon project for mental health and children's education.
+The project is for children's education.
 Contributions welcome!

 ## 📄 License

 MIT License - See LICENSE file for details

-##  Acknowledgments

-Built for the SEL AI Hackathon to support children's mental health and emotional intelligence development.

 ---